tsutsu3/pi-hole-client/README.md

 ## License

-Distributed under the Apach 2.0 License.
+This app distributed under the Apach 2.0 License.
 See [LICENSE](./LICENSE) for more information.

 ## Credits

 This project is based on [DroidHole](https://github.com/jgeek00/droid-hole), originally developed by [JGeek00](https://github.com/JGeek00).

-See original [License](./LICENSE.md) for licensing details.
+For details on the licenses applicable to this project, please refer to [LICENSE.md](./LICENSE.md).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>